IjzerenHein/firestorter/docs/API.md

 no-sql database.
 It is initialized with a firestore `DocumentSnapshot` object so that it immediately has data.
 Document is observable so that it can be efficiently linked to a React Component using `mobx-react`'s `observer` pattern.
-This ensures that components are ony re-rendered when data that is accessed in the `render` function is changed.
+This ensures that a component is only re-rendered when data that is accessed in the `render` function has changed.

-Documents are typically created by the `Collection` class but can also be explicitly created using the constructor or `Document.create`.
+Documents are typically created by the `Collection` class but can also be explicitly created using its constructor.

 **Parameters**